DevSecTop/TF-via-PR/README.md

     …
 ```

-To deploy a workspace called "staging" in "environments/demo" directory, add "`tf:demo--staging`" as a label to the PR.
-Note the "`--`" delimiter between the environment directory and the workspace names.
+To deploy a workspace called "staging" in "environments/demo" directory, add `tf:demo--staging` as a label to the PR.
+Note the `--` delimiter between the environment directory and the workspace names.

 ![Animated walkthrough of the workspace provisioning workflow.](assets/animated_walkthrough--workspace.png)